Cunhaaa332/gastos_deputados/README.md

 ### Context

-Deputados Gastos is a learning propouse application.
+Deputados Gastos is a learning purpose application.
 The objective of this application is monitor the spending of parliamentarians from all Brazilian states.
 Remembering that these expenses are public money.
-The user who wants to check this spends, only needs to get the csv file from the government website, and import the file into the main page.
+The user who wants to check these expenses, only needs to get the csv file from the government website, and import the file into the main page.

 ### Online version